Banging Toolbox

 Who uses a jigsaw tool the most?

-Jigsaws are a good alternative to circular or band saws, for cutting around corners, or touch-ups on skirting, trim, and weatherboards, particularly for builders.
+Jigsaws are an awesome alternative to circular or band saws, for cutting around corners, or touch-ups on skirting, trim, and weatherboards, particularly for carpenters.

 They can handle a pretty good variety of jobs, including cutting plywood and even pine boards for walls and flooring.
 Jigsaws can even cut from the middle of a board with a pilot hole, which is difficult with a circular saw or impossible with a band saw.